sweetener404/sweetener404/README.md

 - Crafting full-stack web apps with **PHP**, **MySQL**, **HTML/CSS/JS**
 - Getting comfy with **Git & GitHub** (version control = sanity)
 - Running custom ROMs, modding Androids, and taming VMs
-- Exploring OS interfaces — yeah, I care about the vibes too
+- Exploring OS interfaces.
+Yeah, I care about the vibes too

 ---

 ### 🎯 Hobbies & Interests
 - 👨‍💻 Coding mini projects for school... and just for fun
 - 🎮 Casual Minecraft gamer (Java + Bedrock squad)
-- 📱 Into old-school tech: collecting iconic phones like the iPhone 5C
+- 📱 Into old-school tech: collecting iconic phones like the Samsung Note 1, Tizen phones, and others
 - 🎧 Music junkie: Ariana Grande, Sabrina Carpenter, Adele, and more
-- 🧠 Big fan of Windows UI history — from 95 to 11, I've seen it all
+- 🧠 Big fan of Windows UI history!
+From 95 to 11, I've seen it all

 ---

 ### 💡 Fun Fact
-I *literally* downgraded a Galaxy Note 1 back to Android Gingerbread.
+I *literally* downgraded a Galaxy Note 1 back to Android Gingerbread (kinda).
 Why?
 For the ✨TouchWiz aesthetic✨.
 It’s not just nostalgia — it’s a lifestyle 😎

 ---

 ### 📫 Let’s connect
 Wanna collab, talk tech, or just vibe?
 Feel free to explore my projects or hit me up!
+Instagram: <a href="www.instagram.com/sweetener404arlie">@sweetener404arlie</a>